Example using transformers native bitsandbytes integration

-As we've seen, quantizing a Large Language Model involves more than just applying an algorithm; it requires practical tools for saving, loading, and executing these optimized models efficiently.
-While formats like GGUF and specific conventions for GPTQ/AWQ models address storage, the Hugging Face ecosystem offers powerful libraries, transformers
+Quantizing a Large Language Model involves more than just applying an algorithm; it requires practical tools for saving, loading, and executing these optimized models efficiently.
+While formats like GGUF and specific conventions for GPTQ/AWQ models address storage, the Hugging Face ecosystem offers powerful libraries, transformers and optimum, to make the process of applying quantization and running the resulting models more efficient.

 # Example using transformers native bitsandbytes integration